nickbrandt/GitLab/doc/user/project/merge_requests/index.md

 control platform.
 It is as simple as the name implies: a _request_ to _merge_ one branch into another.

+## Use cases

+A. Consider you are a software developer working in a team:

+1. You checkout a new branch, and submit your changes through a merge request
+1. You gather feedback from your team
+1. You work on the implementation optimizing code with [Code Quality reports](code_quality.md) **(STARTER)**
+1. You verify your changes with [JUnit test reports](../../../ci/junit_test_reports.md) in GitLab CI/CD
+1. You avoid using dependencies whose license is not compatible with your project with [License Compliance reports](../../application_security/license_compliance/index.md) **(ULTIMATE)**
+1. You request the [approval](merge_request_approvals.md) from your manager
+1. Your manager pushes a commit with their final review, [approves the merge request](merge_request_approvals.md), and sets it to [merge when pipeline succeeds](merge_when_pipeline_succeeds.md) (Merge Request Approvals are available in GitLab Starter)
+1. Your changes get deployed to production with [manual actions](../../../ci/yaml/README.md#whenmanual) for GitLab CI/CD
+1. Your implementations were successfully shipped to your customer

+B. Consider you're a web developer writing a webpage for your company's website:

+1. You checkout a new branch, and submit a new page through a merge request
+1. You gather feedback from your reviewers
+1. Your changes are previewed with [Review Apps](../../../ci/review_apps/index.md)
+1. You request your web designers for their implementation
+1. You request the [approval](merge_request_approvals.md) from your manager **(STARTER)**
+1. Once approved, your merge request is [squashed and merged](squash_and_merge.md), and [deployed to staging with GitLab Pages](https://about.gitlab.com/blog/2016/08/26/ci-deployment-and-environments/)
+1. Your production team [cherry picks](cherry_pick_changes.md) the merge commit into production

 ## Creating merge requests

 While making changes to files in the `master` branch of a repository is possible, it is not